 Training and counter-conditioning before the event can help desensitize your pet to a point where your pet no longer reacts negatively to the various stimuli but this can take some time and patience and is a good long-term solution.

 Here’s an example of how we did this with our dog Foster.
-He gets very agitated when the smoke alarm goes off.
-He runs through the house and is quite anxious.
+He would get very agitated when the smoke alarm goes off and run through the house and be quite anxious.
 Here’s how we worked with him.
 We watched a recent episode of Modern Family and a key element in the show was a smoke detector going off.
 Foster heard the first beep on the TV and began to get anxious.
 We didn’t want him to be stressed during the entire show so we came up with this solution.
-He’s clicker trained so we got out some treats and with each beep of the smoke alarm on the show he got a treat.
-By the end of the show he was anxiously awaiting the treats and not worrying about the alarms.
-Even now he begins to looks to us for treats when he hears the smoke alarm go off instead of anxiously running through the house.
+He’s clicker trained so we got out some treats and with each beep of the smoke alarm on the show, he got a treat.
+By the end of the show, he was anxiously awaiting the treats and not worrying about the alarms.
+So then he began to look to us for treats when he hears the smoke alarm go off instead of anxiously running through the house.

-In addition to behavior modification you can take a natural and holistic approach to reducing your pet’s anxiety through the use of various natural herbs, flower essences and energy healing.
+In addition to behavior modification, you can take a natural and holistic approach to reduce your pet’s anxiety through the use of various natural herbs, flower essences, and energy healing.
 These are safe ways to help your pet deal with their anxiety.
 Some work right away and some require a bit more time to work in their system.
 No product or technique will work for every pet but these products are great natural options for your pet.

 Bach Flower’s Rescue Remedy